 After years in the industry, fast fashion turned slow fashion duo Karen and Angela decided it was time to be the change they wanted to see in the (fashion) world.

-Their anti-fast fashion brand business model includes wardrobe staples at a reasonable price point with a clean supply chain.
+Their anti-fast fashion brand business model included wardrobe staples at a reasonable price point with a clean supply chain.

-Neu Nomad’s dresses are as smooth as its operating procedures in factories around the world.
-Slip on the Belize dress in grass as one of your organic basics in the closet.
+Their dresses are as smooth as their operating procedures in factories around the world.
+Slip on Neu Nomads’ Belize dress in grass as one of your organic basics in the closet.

 Neu Nomads’ Ethical & Sustainability Practices